MY OSTOMY IS

 What do I mean?

 Let’s start with the fact that at the time of surgery I was 61 years old.
-Next I had made my living, pushing racks of bread, baked cake goods by Entenmann’s and SB Thomas’s english muffins and bagels on and off trucks for almost 18 years.
+Table of Contents

 How do I follow that up with the limits I now have on me.
 Very Different…..